Glossary of Business Insurance Terms

 Small business owner looking for insurance quotes on their tablet.

-What to expect during the premium audit process
+What should you expect during the premium audit process?

 Your insurance company will contact you when it’s time for your insurance premium audit.
 Your auditor will then typically reach out directly with details about when and how they’ll conduct your insurance review.